-The 2021 Incentive Plan provides for the Company to sell or issue common stock or restricted common stock, restricted stock units ("RSU"), or to grant incentive stock options or nonqualified stock options for the purchase of common stock, to employees, members of the Board of Directors, and consultants of the Company under terms and provisions established by the Board of Directors.
+The 2021 Incentive Plan provides for the Company to sell or issue common stock or restricted common stock, restricted stock units ("RSUs"), or to grant incentive stock options or nonqualified stock options for the purchase of common stock, to employees, members of the Board of Directors, and consultants of the Company under terms and provisions established by the Board of Directors.
 Under the terms of the 2021 Incentive Plan, options may be granted at an exercise price not less than fair market value.

 Upon adoption of the 2021 Incentive Plan, the Company was authorized to issue 5,481,735 shares of Common Stock under the 2021 Incentive Plan (which represents 5,640,711 shares of Common Stock initially available for grant under the 2021 Incentive Plan less 158,976 shares of Common Stock reserved for issuance upon the exercise of previously granted stock options that remain outstanding under the 2018 Incentive Plan).
-The number of shares of common stock initially reserved for issuance under the 2021 Incentive Plan shall be increased, upon approval by the board of directors, on January 1, 2022 and each January 1 thereafter, in an amount equal to the least of, (i) five percent (5%) of the outstanding common stock on the immediately preceding December 31, or (ii) such number of common stock determined by the board of directors no later than the immediately preceding December 31.
-For 2022, the 2021 Incentive Plan reserved shares were increased under clause (i) by 2,750,276 shares, effective as of January 1, 2022.
+The number of shares of common stock initially reserved for issuance under the 2021 Incentive Plan shall be increased, upon approval by the board of directors, on January 1, 2022 and each January 1 thereafter, in an amount equal to the least of, (i) five percent (5%) of the outstanding common stock on the immediately preceding December 31.
+For 2022, the 2021 Incentive Plan reserved shares were increased under clause (i) by 2,950,276 shares, effective as of January 1, 2022.
 For 2023, the 2021 Incentive Plan reserved shares were increased under clause (i) by 2,954,788 shares, effective as of January 1, 2023.
-As of June 30, 2023, there were 4,457,977 shares available for issuance under the 2021 Incentive Plan.
+As of September 30, 2023, there were 4,965,447 shares available for issuance under the 2021 Incentive Plan.

 The Company's stock-based awards are subject to service-based vesting conditions.
-Compensation expense related to awards to employees and directors with service-based vesting conditions is recognized on a straight-line basis based on the grant date fair value over the associated service period of the award, which is generally the vesting term.
+Compensation expense related to awards to employees and directors with service-based vesting conditions is recognized on a straightline basis based on the grant date fair value over the associated service period of the award, which is generally the vesting term.
 Stock awards granted typically vest over a four-year period but may be granted with different vesting terms.
 The Company may also issue awards with performance-based vesting conditions.
 For performance-based awards, the Company would reassess at each reporting date whether achievement of the performance condition is probable and accrue compensation expense if and when the achievement of the performance condition is probable.
-During the quarter ended June 30, 2023, the Company issued performance based RSU that represents a contingent right to receive one share of the Company's common stock.
+During the quarter ended June 30, 2023, the Company issued performance based RSUs that represent a contingent right to receive one share of the Company's common stock.
 The RSUs shall vest 50% on November 1, 2023, with the remaining 50% vesting upon the earlier of: (i) November 1, 2024; and (ii) satisfaction of certain performance criteria.
 The Company is currently recording expense for these RSUs on the straight-line basis.